Salmon Recovery Planning

 Implementation of the plan is in progress.
 Habitat restoration projects are being developed, designed, and implemented as part of the HCCC Lead Entity program.

-Visit the Library to view documents related to the Summer Chum Recovery Plan.
+Visit the Library to view Summer Chum Recovery Plan documents.

 Adaptive Management of the Summer Chum Recovery Plan